raghavagps/hemopi2/README.md

-# Toxinpred3.0
+# HemoPI2.0
 A method for predicting toxicity of the peptides
 # Introduction
-ToxinPred3.0 is developed for predicting, mapping and scanning toxic/non-toxic peptides.
-It uses only composition based features for predicting toxic/non-toxic peptides.
+HemoPI2.0 is developed for identification (Classification) as well as quantification (regression) methods for predicting hemolytic activity peptides with their hemolytic concentration (HC50 value), especially targets for mammalian red blood cells (RBCs).
+It uses various composition based features for predicting hemolytic activity peptides.
 The final model also deploys a motif-based module which has been implemented using MERCI.
-More information on ToxinPred3.0 is available from its web server http://webs.iiitd.edu.in/raghava/toxinpred3.
-Please read/cite the content about toxinpred3.0 for complete information including algorithm behind the approach.
+More information on HemoPI2.0 is available from its web server http://webs.iiitd.edu.in/raghava/hemopi2.
+Please read/cite the content about HemoPI2.0 for complete information including algorithm behind the approach.

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package